MasterCloudApps-Projects/QuarkusMutiny_vs_ReactorSpring/comparative/imperative/rest-db/quarkus/simple/spring-data/README.md

 # Quarkus API Rest and Spring Data JPA

-This project is built using the [Quarkus Framework](https://quarkus.io/).

-The application exposes an API Rest, which uses [RESTEasy](https://resteasy.dev/) implementation of the JAX-RS specification, that is connected to MySQL database using the (Spring Data JPA dependecy for Quarkus)[https://quarkus.io/guides/spring-data-jpa].
+This application is built using the [Quarkus Framework](https://quarkus.io/), that exposes an API Rest, which uses [RESTEasy](https://resteasy.dev/) implementation of the JAX-RS specification, that is connected to MySQL database using the [Spring Data JPA dependecy for Quarkus](https://quarkus.io/guides/spring-data-jpa).

 Quarkus supports differents Spring dependecies, Spring Data JPA is one of [them](https://quarkus.io/guides/spring-data-jpa#more-spring-guides).